Skip to main content Link Search Menu Expand Document (external link)

 </dd>

-To do so, simply add to where we were appending <dd>
+To do so, simply add to where we were appending <dd> using D3 selections previously:

 .selectAll('div')

-.data(d => d.lines)
+.data((d) => d.lines)

 And then add some CSS to make it look like a unit visualization:

-.line {
+.loc {

 display: flex;